drunkoctopuses/trial-balance-tools/README.md

 cd tb-compare
 npm install
 npm run dev
+Running the applications locally is not required to understand the design.
+This section exists to document that the prototypes are runnable.

-Design principles
+Design Principles
+Explainability first
-Explainability first: decisions should be inspectable and auditable
+Decisions should be inspectable and auditable.

+Human-in-the-loop
-Human-in-the-loop: ambiguous cases are surfaced, not hidden
+Ambiguous cases are surfaced, not hidden.

-Robust to messy inputs: designed for real-world TB exports
+Robust to messy inputs
+Designed for real-world trial balance exports.

+Iterative by design
-Iterative by design: structured to evolve into hybrid rule + ML workflows
+Structured to evolve into hybrid rule-based + ML workflows.

-Limitations and next steps
+Limitations and Next Steps
-Add sample input/output files for quick demonstration

-Add basic tests around core normalization and comparison logic
+Add automated tests around core normalization and comparison logic

 Consolidate shared logic into a reusable core module

+Improve documentation of assumptions and edge cases

-(Planned) Explore ML-based classification for ambiguous mappings with strict rule-based fallbacks
+(Planned) Explore ML-assisted classification for ambiguous mappings, with strict rule-based fallbacks

 Author
-Ting  — transitioning from regulated, rule-intensive systems into applied ML and systems work.
+Ting — transitioning from regulated, rule-intensive systems into applied ML and systems work, with a focus on safe, interpretable automation in high-consequence domains.